Adaptive-Resolution Field Mapping Using Gaussian Process Fusion with Integral Kernels: Introduction

-We propose a method for online terrain mapping called Adaptive-Resolution Gaussian Process (ARGP) mapping to address this problem.
-Our key insight is to adjust the map resolution based on the informativeness of associated measurements.
-Inspired by \citet{Popovic2017a}, we exploit a GP model to capture the spatial correlations in the underlying field, and use it as a prior for recursive data fusion with probabilistic sensors.
-Our ARGP mapping strategy extends this approach by introducing a new integral kernel and using an Nd-tree structure to adapt the map resolution online.
-This enables us to preserve high-resolution details in interesting, i.e. highly informative, areas of the terrain, while using coarser resolutions otherwise as shown in \cref{F:teaser}.
-This way, we achieve memory- and computation-efficient mapping, which is necessary for autonomous decision-making on resource-constrained platforms.
-The contribution of this work is twofold: \begin{enumerate} \item A terrain mapping method based on Nd-tree data structure, which enables changing mapping resolution based on incoming data on-the-fly. \item The introduction of a new integral kernel function to encode the spatial correlation of 2D grid cells in a terrain map.
-This enables us to merge grid cells at any scale to compress information in uninteresting regions. \end{enumerate} We evaluate our mapping approach using synthetic and real-world data.
-Experimental results show that our method reduces memory consumption and improves computational efficiency in applications requiring online mapping and adaptive IPP.
+To address this, we propose a novel approach based on an \textit{integral kernel} describing the spatial correlation over the areas of grid cells instead of query points, e.g., grid cell center point.
+Combined with a ND-tree structure, we can adapt the map resolution online while preserving its spatial correlations.
+This enables us to retain high-resolution details in targeted areas of the field, while using coarser resolutions otherwise, as shown in \cref{F:teaser}.
+This way, we achieve memory and computationally efficient mapping without sacrificing on map quality, as necessary for online application on platforms, e.g., UAVs, with limited computing power.
+In sum, our contributions are: \begin{enumerate} \item A new method for incrementally mapping continuous scalar fields online.
+Our approach combines GP fusion with the ND-tree data structure to allow for efficiently changing map resolution based on incoming sensor data. \item An integral kernel function to encode the spatial correlation of 2D grid cells in a continuous field map.
+This enables us to merge grid cells at any scale to compress information in uninteresting regions, while preserving spatial correlations in the map. \end{enumerate} Our mapping approach is evaluated and benchmarked against state-of-the-art approaches using synthetic and real-world data.
+Experimental results show that our method reduces memory consumption and improves computational efficiency when compared against mapping baselines.
+Further, we demonstrate its applicability for online adaptive path planning.